cpske/ISP/assignment/ku-polls/iteration1.md

 ```

 In Iteration 2 we'll implement *Externalizing Configuration Data*,
-but for **good security**, you may want to do it now.
+but for **good security**, you may want to do this now.

 It's easy.

-On the ISP github.io site, the topic "Externalize Configuration" describes how
+On the ISP github.io site, the topic [Externalize Configuration][] explains how
-to put configuration data in a separate file and *easily* use the data in `settings.py`.
-With either package, your settings.py would look like this:
+to put configuration data in a separate file and *easily* use the data
+in `settings.py`.
+After that, your settings.py would look like this:

 ```python
 SECRET_KEY = env('SECRET_KEY')